Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: JESUS THE NAZARENE

-▣ "a man attested to you by God" Jesus is surely human (i.e., Acts 2:23; Rom.
-1:3; see SPECIAL TOPIC: GNOSTICISM), as well as divine (cf. 1 John 4:1-3).
+▣ "a man attested to you by God" Jesus is surely human (i.e., "a man," cf. John 1:14; Rom.
+1:3; Gal.
+4:4; Phil.
+2:7,8; 1 Tim.
+3:16; Heb.
+2:14; 1 John 1:1-2), as well as divine (cf. John 1:1-14; both are crucial, 1 John 4:1-3).

-This is a PERFECT PASSIVE PARTICIPLE.
+This VERB is a PERFECT PASSIVE PARTICIPLE.
 The term means "shown by demonstration."
 God has clearly and repeatedly revealed Himself in Jesus' words, deeds, and lifestyle.
 These Jerusalem hearers had seen and heard!

 ▣ "with miracles and wonders and signs" These hearers were eyewitnesses of all that Jesus did in Jerusalem the last week of His life.
+These events always point toward the presence of God in time.
+These terms often occur together in Acts (cf. 2:22,43; 4:30; 5:12; 6:8; 7:36; 8:13; 14:3; 15:12).

 The term "wonders" (teras) meant an unusual sign, usually occurring in the heavens, like Acts 2:19-20.

 The term "signs" (sēmeion) denotes a special event which conveys meaning or significance.
-This is a key term in John's Gospel (seven special signs, cf. Acts 2:1-11; 4:46-54; 5:1-18; 6:1-15,16-21; 9:1-41; 11:1-57).
+This is a key term in John's Gospel (seven special signs, cf. John 2:1-11; 4:46-54; 5:1-18; 6:1-15,16-21; 9:1-41; 11:1-57).
 Signs are not always seen in a positive light (cf. John 2:18; 4:48; 6:2).
-Here it is used as a series of power manifestations which reveal that the new age of the Spirit has begun!
+Here it is used as a series of power manifestations which reveal that the New Age of the Spirit has begun in Jesus!

 It is interesting that Peter does not spend any time in the first sermon (at least the summary in Acts 2) about Jesus' early life and teachings.
 The fulfillment of OT prophecy, His predetermined sacrificial death, and His glorious resurrection are the main points.